808s & Heartbreak: Legacy

 including B.o.B, Kid Cudi, Childish Gambino, Frank Ocean, and Drake.

 While not considered among West's best, 808s & Heartbreak is arguably his most influential album, according to Complex.
-In 2011, Jake Paine of HipHopDX dubbed the album as "our Chronic," noting West's effect on hip hop with 808s & Heartbreak as "a sound, no different than the way Dr. Dre's synthesizer challenged the boom-bap of the early '90s."
-Fact described the record as an "art-pop masterpiece [which] broke the shackles of generations of one-upmanship [in hip hop]."
+In 2011, Jake Paine of HipHopDX dubbed the album as "our Chronic," noting West's effect on hip-hop with 808s & Heartbreak as "a sound, no different than the way Dr. Dre's synthesizer challenged the boom-bap of the early '90s."
+Fact described the record as an "art-pop masterpiece [which] broke the shackles of generations of one-upmanship [in hip-hop]."
 In Rolling Stone, journalist Matthew Trammell asserted that the record was ahead of its time and wrote in a 2012 article, "Now that popular music has finally caught up to it, 808s & Heartbreak has revealed itself to be Kanye's most vulnerable work, and perhaps his most brilliant."
 Drake's 2009 mixtape So Far Gone received comparisons from critics to 808s & Heartbreak.
-Todd Martens of the Los Angeles Times cited 808s & Heartbreak as "the template [...] for essentially the entirety of Drake's young career," and that wrote that he "shares West's love for mood and never-ending existential analysis."
+Todd Martens of the Los Angeles Times cited 808s & Heartbreak as "the template [...] for essentially the entirety of Drake's young career," and that he "shares West's love for mood and never-ending existential analysis."
 In a 2009 interview, Drake cited West as "the most influential person" in shaping his own sound.
 Similarly to So Far Gone, Drake's 2010 debut album Thank Me Later was compared to 808s & Heartbreak by critics.